Cash deployment

 Cash hit the account.
 Now what?

 Pick a target allocation and a deployment pace.
-The math distributes the cash across sleeves and asset classes, then schedules the tranches.
-The full Ironlake workbench layers in tax interactions and saves the memo to your decision journal.
+The tool distributes the cash across the portfolio mix you choose, then shows whether the deployment happens all at once or in scheduled tranches.
+The full Ironlake workbench layers in tax context and saves the memo to your decision journal.

 60% equity, 40% income.